hmrc/pega-proof-of-concept-frontend/README.md

 pega-proof-of-concept-frontend
 ================================

-Frontend microservice proof of concept for future PEGA work, submits a string to
+Frontend microservice proof of concept for future PEGA work, submits a string to pega proof of concept backend.

 ## Public API